Celypha woodiana

 Celypha woodiana also known as the mistletoe marble is a moth of the family Tortricidae found in Europe.
 In Great Britain the moth is a priority species in the United Kingdom Biodiversity Action Plan.
+The species was described by Charles Golding Barrett who named it in honour of John Henry Wood.

 Description

 Wingspan c.
 17mm.
 The moths fly in July and August and can be found resting on tree trunks during the day.
 They also come to light.